ohmpi/ohmpi/doc/source/source_rst/troubleshooting.rst

 #.
 Make sure that you properly modified the baud rate of the DPH to 19200 (as explained in :ref:`power-DPH5005`)
 #.
 Make sure the USB cable is not damaged, correctly feeding the Raspberry Pi USB port to the DPH5005
 #.
 Make sure that the DPH can be properly powered from the TX power connectors
 #.
-If all the above are okay, than it can also be that the DPH is not given enough time to start (power latency time).
+If all the above are okay, then it can also be that the DPH is not given enough time to start (power latency time).
 This can be increased in the `config.py > HARDWARE_CONFIG > pwr > pwr_latency` (default value = 6).

 Incorrect or suspicious data